AndreiPiatrou/articles/team-best-practices.md

 4. `bugfix` branch is used for bugfixes.
 5. Direct commits for `master|develop` are not allowed.
 6. Every change should be done by pull request.
-7. Also tags can be used for special cases.
+7. Also, tags can be used for special cases.

 ### Branch naming and commit messages
 1. `feature|bugfix` branch have `feature|bugfix/PROJNAME-TICKET_ID:SHORT_DESCRIPTION` naming pattern.
 This practice allows to link every branch and pull request with git history